alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 These explorations can help you to:

 - identify pages where users spend longer than average
+- identify pages where users spend less time than is likely to be necessary (for instance where content is lengthy or complex), indicating the content may need to be broken up or reformatted
 - assess whether content changes influence average time spent
-- compare time spent with exit behaviour
+- compare time spent on each page with exits, to identify behaviour patterns
-- identify pages where users spend unusually little time relative to content length

 ### Understand the data